The Kushite Conquest of Egypt

 Multitudes were slain therein or brought as living captives to his

-while the Kushite military presence in Egypt ensured his authority.
+A Kushite occupying military remained in Egypt to ensure the foregoing of his authority.

 Stela of Piankhy from Jebel Barkal.
 The stela proclaims Piankhy